nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 Check and configure the following LwM2M options that are used by the sample:

 * :kconfig:option:`CONFIG_LWM2M_PEER_PORT` - LwM2M server port
 * :kconfig:option:`CONFIG_LWM2M_ENGINE_MAX_OBSERVER` - Maximum number of resources that can be tracked.
-This must be increased if you want to observe more than 10 resources.
+  You must increase this value if you want to observe more than 10 resources.
 * :kconfig:option:`CONFIG_LWM2M_ENGINE_MAX_MESSAGES` - Maximum number of LwM2M message objects.
-This value must be increased if many notifications will be sent at once.
+  You must increase this value if many notifications will be sent at once.
 * :kconfig:option:`CONFIG_LWM2M_ENGINE_MAX_PENDING` - Maximum number of pending LwM2M message objects.
-The value needs to be increased if many notifications will be sent at once.
+  You must increase this value if you want to observe more than 10 resources.
 * :kconfig:option:`CONFIG_LWM2M_ENGINE_MAX_REPLIES` - Maximum number of LwM2M reply objects.
-The value needs to be increased if many notifications will be sent at once.
+  You must increase this value if many notifications will be sent at once.
 * :kconfig:option:`CONFIG_LWM2M_COAP_BLOCK_SIZE` - Increase if you need to add several new LwM2M objects to the sample, as the registration procedure contains information about all the LwM2M objects in one block.
 * :kconfig:option:`CONFIG_LWM2M_ENGINE_DEFAULT_LIFETIME` - Set this option to configure how often the client sends ``I'm alive`` messages to the server.
 * :kconfig:option:`CONFIG_LWM2M_IPSO_TEMP_SENSOR_VERSION_1_0` - Sets the IPSO Temperature sensor object version to 1.0.
   You can use this configuration option for other IPSO objects also by modifying the option accordingly.
   See the `LwM2M Object and Resource Registry`_ for a list of objects and their available versions.
 * :kconfig:option:`CONFIG_LWM2M_IPSO_TEMP_SENSOR_VERSION_1_1` - Sets the IPSO Temperature sensor object version to 1.1.
   You can use this configuration option for other IPSO objects also by modifying the option accordingly.
 See the `LwM2M Object and Resource Registry`_ for a list of objects and their available versions.

 .. note::
    Changing lifetime might not work correctly if you set it to a value beyond 60 seconds.